Azure/Azure-Verified-Modules/docs/content/specs/terraform/_index.md

     key_vault_network_access = optional(string)
   })
   default     = null
-  description = <<-EOT
+  description = <<-DESCRIPTION
     - `key_vault_key_id` - (Required) Identifier of Azure Key Vault key.
 See [key identifier format](https://learn.microsoft.com/en-us/azure/key-vault/general/about-keys-secrets-certificates#vault-name-and-object-name) for more details.
 When Azure Key Vault key management service is enabled, this field is required and must be a valid key identifier.
 When `enabled` is `false`, leave the field empty.
     - `key_vault_network_access` - (Optional) Network access of the key vault Network access of key vault.
 The possible values are `Public` and `Private`. `Public` means the key vault allows public access from all networks. `Private` means the key vault disables public access and enables private link.
 Defaults to `Public`.
-EOT
+  DESCRIPTION
 }
 ```